lukekeyte/lukenet-docs/docs/using_the_code/index.md

 import lukenet
 lukenet.create_network("path/to/save/chemnet.dat")
 ```
-The copied network file can then be modified to include additional reactions, adjusted for specific chemical conditions, or used as a template for creating new networks.
+The copied network file can then be modified to include additional reactions, adjusted for specific chemical conditions, or used as a template for creating a new network.

 The file follows a structured format with three main sections:
 1. A list of elements that form the basic building blocks